msa-ez/msa-ez.github.io/content/development/pub-sub.md

     });
 ```

-- Run the inventory service.
+- Add a new terminal and run the inventory service.
 ```
 mvn spring-boot:run
 ```